gdsports/ble-usb-devices/README.md

                              CP2104 USB to serial -> Computer or 5V power supply
 ```

-Substitute keyboard with mouse or MIDI device.
+Substitute keyboard with mouse or MIDI device and use the corresponding sketch.

 ## USBKbdBle -- USB Keyboard to BLE